-Good corporate governance is a key element of our business success.
-The Board is committed to ensuring that high standards of governance, values and behaviours are consistently applied throughout the Group.
+Good corporate governance is a key element of our business success and we have in place a strong and effective governance framework and practices to ensure that high standards of governance, values and behaviours are consistently applied throughout the Group.
 These elements are critical to business integrity and maintaining the trust of all stakeholders in Halfords.

 I would encourage you to attend this year's Annual General Meeting where you can meet me and my Board colleagues.

-This report outlines how the Board has applied the main principles of good governance set out in the Code during the period under review.
+This report, together with the other statutory disclosures and reports from the Audit, Nomination and Remuneration Committees, provides details of how the Company has applied the principles of good governance set out in the Code during the period under review.

 Executive Directors 2